What Are FHA Lender Overlays And What Are Typical Overlays

 - The Federal Housing Administration (FHA) is a government agency under the umbrella of HUD whose role is to insure FHA Loans originated and funded by private banks and lenders

-- FHA will insure private FHA Approved Lenders in the event if homeowners with FHA Loans default on their loans and the property goes into foreclosure
+- HUD will insure private Approved Lenders in the event if homeowners with FHA Loans default on their loans and the property goes into foreclosure

 What Function Does FHA Play In Lending?